Fast algorithms for classical specifications of stabiliser states and Clifford gates: Introduction

-In Section \ref{background}, we provide the necessary definitions and outline these descriptions.
+\item In Section \ref{background}, we provide the necessary definitions and give the precise definitions of the various inputs and outputs of our algorithms.
 We also describe the na\"{i}ve brute force methods for verifying that a vector or matrix is a stabiliser state or a Clifford gate respectively and for interconverting between their descriptions.

-In Sections \ref{stabsec} and \ref{cliffsec}, we develop novel theory concerning stabiliser states and Clifford gates respectively.
+\item In Sections \ref{stabsec} and \ref{cliffsec}, we develop novel theory concerning stabiliser states and Clifford gates respectively.
 We use these developments to give much faster algorithms for verifying that a vector or matrix is a stabiliser state or a Clifford gate.
-We also give much faster algorithms for interconverting between their descriptions, in the cases where the most straightforward method is not already very fast or where no straightforward method is known.
+We also give much faster algorithms for interconverting between their descriptions.